This was a 12 span single track girder viaduct over the River Nethan. Known as 'The Big Brig'.

 |/ /1861||Coalburn Branch (Caledonian Railway)|

-Already the Nethan Viaduct was showing signs of severe wear and tear.
-Later the Camp Viaduct (Ferniegair) was also showing wear both.
+The Nethan Viaduct was showing signs of severe wear and tear.
+Later the Camp Viaduct (Ferniegair) was also showing wear.
 Both were rebuilt.
 Camp Viaduct is still in use as part of the Hamilton Circle line.